zama-ai/fhevm/README_COPROCESSOR.md

     cargo run --bin simulator -- -f config/local_threshold.toml insecure-key-gen
     ```
     You should see the public key material here: [http://localhost:9001/browser/kms](http://localhost:9001/browser/kms)

     Now, run the CRS generation:
     ```
     cargo run --bin simulator -- -f config/local_threshold.toml crs-gen --max-num-bits 2048
     ```

-    Tips:
-    One can check the status by checking the connector log:

     <details>
     <summary> 💡 Check CRS generation status as it may take ~ 20 mn </summary>